BaiyangZhang/BaiyangZhang.github.io/_posts/2025-03-09-Introduction-to-Resurgence-2.md

 f_ {+}-f_ {-} = 2\pi i \text{Res}(t=-1) = 2\pi i e^{ 1/x }.
 $$

 Here pops up a non-perturbative term!
-Recall that the difference between two solutions is itself another solution, thus $e^{ 1/x }$ is another solution to the Euler equaiton.
-This is exactly the missing solutiong we were talking about.
+Recall that the difference between two solutions is itself another solution, thus $e^{ 1/x }$ is another solution to the Euler equation.
+This is exactly the missing solution we were talking about.
 It is hidden in the complex structure of the Borel resummed functions.

-This behaviour, in which the function defined by a divergent series jumps along a ray, is an example of the `Stokes phenomenon`.
+This behavior, in which the function defined by a divergent series jumps along a ray, is an example of the `Stokes phenomenon`.
 It is the key to resurgence theory: the crucial missing term $e^{ 1/x }$ has “resurged”.

-# Borel (re)summation
+# Borel (re)summation along $\mathbb{R}^{+}$

 ## A rough idea